 The baskets are Innova Disccatchers, which are my favourite basket.
 I have never had a good putt bounce out of a Disccatcher on me unlike the DGA Mach 5 which happens fairly often.

 I commend Mike and David on the work they put in to get Regina’s first disc golf course installed.
 It’s a great course for all skill levels, there is a good mix of holes and Douglas Park is a beautiful space for frisbee – disc golf, ultimate or just playing catch.
-If you are ever in the area, be sure to bring golf discs with you or pick some up at Sunshine and Ski or you can borrow some from the Regina Disc Golf Club.
+If you are ever in the area, be sure to bring golf discs with you or you can borrow some from the Regina Disc Golf Club.

 Here are a few photos I took along with some I found online.
 Let me know what you think of it!
 My best round was a 46 (-8) so see if you can beat me!